stackitcloud/terraform-provider-stackit/docs/resources/argus_instance.md

 ### Optional

 - `acl` (Set of String) The access control list for this instance.
-Each entry is an IP or IP range that is permitted to access, in CIDR notation.
+Each entry is an IP address range that is permitted to access, in CIDR notation.
 - `parameters` (Map of String) Additional parameters.

 ### Read-Only